Report: Private yards could help Navy with submarine repairs

 GROTON, Conn.
 (AP) — A government report recommends the Navy give more submarine repair work to private yards to save money.

-The Day reports a study released Monday by the Government Accountability Office found that the Navy hadn't "effectively allocated maintenance work between public and private shipyards."
-According to the GAO, attack submarines have lost more than 10,000 operational days in the past 10 years because of idle time.
+The study released Monday by the Government Accountability Office found that the Navy hadn't "effectively allocated maintenance work between public and private shipyards," The Day of New London, Connecticut, reported .
+Attack submarines lost more than 10,000 operational days in the past 10 years because of idle time, according to the GAO.
+The missed days cost the Navy $1.5 billion.

 Information from: The Day, http://www.theday.com